 We will limit the collection, use and disclosure of Personal Information to that which is reasonably necessary for the identified purposes for which it was collected.
 We will not collect, use or disclose any Personal Information that is provided to us, except as necessary to provide the Services that we have been contracted to provide or as permitted or required by law.

 We are accountable for all Personal Information under our control or provided to us, including any Personal Information transferred to Third Party Service Providers for the purpose of providing the Services that we have been contracted to provide.
 When using Third Party Service Providers, we use contractual or other safeguards to provide a comparable level of protection.

 - We take our obligation to protect and safeguard Personal Information seriously and we ensure that our Third Party Service Providers apply the same care when processing information on our behalf.

-- Finastra may share Personal Information, consistent with this Policy, with Finastra’s affiliates or related entities in order to deliver Services, provided those affiliates or related entities apply at least the same level of protection as set out in this Policy.
+- Finastra may share Personal Information, consistent with this Policy, with Finastra’s group companies or related entities for the purposes of delivering our Services, managing your accounts, hosting, IT, security, support, billing, marketing and communications, provided those group companies or related entities apply at least the same level of protection as set out in this Policy.